unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Terminology

+- **Activated Unit**:         Unit that has already completed its Activation this Round.
 - **Active Player**:          The player who is currently taking their turn.
 - **Battlefield**:            The 4x4 ft. surface containing models and terrain where the game is taking place.
+- **Controlling Force**:      The Force a Unit/Ping belongs to.
+  - **Command Point**:        A resource players have each turn to spend on Command Point Abilities and Unit Actions.
+- **Command Point Ability**:  An Ability that all players may spend Command Points to activate.
+- **Command Point Capacity**: The number of Command Points each player starts each Round with.
 - **Force**:                  A collection of Units/Pings controlled by a single player.
   - **Force List**:         Detailed list of the type and quantity of Units/Pings in a Force.
   - **Reserve**:            A collection of a Force's Units/Pings not on the Battlefield.
   - **Controlling Player**: The Player controlling the Force and its Units/Pings.
-- **Unit**:                 A vehicle model on a base (small/medium/large) or multiple infantry bases (40mm) each with one or more infantry models on it.
+- **Infantry Unit Base**:     40mm circle (does not have a ping equivalent).
+- **LOS**:                    Line of Sight
-- **Ping**:                 Marker/base representing a sensor Signature indicating a hidden Unit.
+- **Ping**:                   Marker/base representing a sensor Signature indicating a hidden Unit. one or more infantry models on it.
-- **Controlling Force**:    The Force a Unit/Ping belongs to.
+- **Refresh**:                Units are refreshed at specific times.
+Some events are triggered when a unit refreshes such as
+  Countermeasure Token regeneration.
-- **Taskforce**:            A collection of Units/Pings acting together.
+- **ROF**:                    Rate of Fire
+- **Round**:                  Collection of Turns.
+A Round ends when all units have been Activated.
 - **Signature**:              Units and Pings have a Size that determines the diameter of a Ping or Unit base.
   - **Small**: 60mm
   - **Medium**: 70mm
   - **Large**: 80mm
-- **Infantry Unit Bases**: 40mm circle (does not have a ping equivalent).
-- **Round**:                Collection of Turns.
-A Round ends when all units have been Activated.
+- **Taskforce**:              A collection of Units/Pings acting together.
 - **Turn**:                   In a Round, players alternate taking turns.
 Each turn the active player designates a Taskforce to act in that turn.
 - **Unit Activation**:        Resolving a single unit's actions after moving all units during a Taskforce Activation.
-- **Activated Unit**:       Unit that has already completed its Activation this Round.
-- **Refresh**: Units are refreshed at specific times.
-Some events are triggered when a unit refreshes such as Countermeasure Token regeneration.
-- **LOS**: Line of Sight
-- **ROF**: Rate of Fire
+- **Unit**:                   A vehicle model on a base (small/medium/large) or multiple infantry bases (40mm) each with

 ## Game Sizes

 When constructing a force list you are limited by the signature and quantity limits of the game size.
+The current army list building rules are likely to be changed as the game grows and is further tested.
+This is a starting point.

 ### Small Game

+**Command Point Capacity**: 5

 | Unit Signature | Quantity |
 |----------------|----------|